The lack of fast rotators in Cyg OB2. I. Insights from spectral reclassification of its B0 population: Projected rotational velocities of O- and B0-type stars in Cygnus OB2

 We also compare the distribution of rotational velocities for O stars in Cygnus~OB2 with those from other regions in Fig.~\ref{Fig: vsini_Distribution_2}.
-Presented from left to right, top to bottom, the results include: in \textit{black}, the Galactic O stars from [GH22]; in \textit{green}, the O-type stars in 30~Doradus \citep{2013AA...560A..29R}; the O-star population of Carina~OB1 \citep{2025AA...695A.248B} in \textit{purple}; and with \textit{brown} color the O stars from NGC~346 \citep{2019AA...626A..50D}.
-The projected rotational velocities for the O-type stars of Cygnus~OB2, including results from [SRB20] and our work, are shown in \textit{orange}.
+Presented from left to right, top to bottom, the results include: the Galactic O stars from [GH22] in black; the O-type stars in 30~Doradus \citep{2013AA...560A..29R} in green; the O-star population of Carina~OB1 \citep{2025AA...695A.248B} with purple color; and the O stars from NGC~346 \citep{2019AA...626A..50D} in brown.
+The projected rotational velocities for the O-type stars of Cygnus~OB2, including the results from [SRB20] and our work, are shown in orange.